-Bartlebys is a vegan microbrewery based in Belper, Derbyshire.
-We make cask ales for sale in pubs, and currently sell bag-in-boxes to homes in the Belper area (those with postcode DE56)
+Bartlebys is a worker co-operative and vegan-friendly microbrewery based in Belper, Derbyshire.
+We make cask ales for sale in pubs in and around Belper, Derby and Nottingham.

 Bartleby’s was set up by friends in Lancaster, and established as a co-operative in 2012.
 After a few happy years testing brews in a friend’s kitchen and providing small quantities of ale to festivals and events, we moved down to Brighton and scaled up to a 5BBL system.
 In Brighton we co-founded a social space and taproom with several other co-ops and collectives.
 As well as putting on events in the space, we also delivered beer (delivering exclusively by cargo bike) to pubs in the Brighton and Hove area.
 In 2019 it was all change again, and now we’re in Derbyshire – home of real ale – and are very excited to be getting started here.